How a Transit Union Triumphed in an Anti-Union Stronghold

 The daily deluge of union-busting was taking its toll, however.
 In particular, organizers worried that DASH would succeed with its go-to strategy of exploiting ethnic divisions.

 Racing against the clock, the union looked for allies who could help.
 President Virginia Diamond of the Northern Virginia Labor Council set up meetings with the members of the city council; they were all Democrats.
 The union confronted them: why were taxpayer dollars being spent to hire a union-buster to squash the rights of city servants?

 After an all-out press by the union, the Democrats actually delivered and forced DASH to fire the union-buster.
 Union organizers crashed the garage with supportive councilmembers and other community leaders to make sure there was no trace of anti-union literature left, and to confirm with workers that the onslaught had stopped.

 “The effects of removing the union-buster were huge,” said Boos.
 “There was a big feeling of relief.
 After that, everybody seemed to feel like this had solidified into something real.
 It was great for morale and built everything up because people saw the first real tangible results.”

 The week of the union election, dozens of drivers and supporters packed the DASH board of directors meeting.
 The labor caucus of the local Democratic Party chapter and even a member of Congress wrote letters denouncing the city-sponsored union-busting, and the union distributed them to everyone at the meeting.

 Freed from the union-buster’s coercive influence, the workers won their union election 97 to 13.

 But workers weren’t out of the woods yet.
 Stung and embarrassed, the company lashed out.

-Stay tuned for part two of this story to find out how DASH drivers defended their co-workers against retaliation and won a first contract.
+Check out part two of this story to find out how DASH drivers defended their co-workers against retaliation and won a first contract.